Haxprox/etoken-checker/README.md

 ✔ - Means `opensc, lsof`, packages can be installed and `~/.config/autostart/` folder is able to be created.
 The distro supports `Systemd` as the main spawner.

-❌ - Means `opensc, lsof` packages can't be installed or `~/.config/autostart/` folder is not supported by default. **Additional actions are needed during installation.**
+:white_check_mark: - Means `opensc, lsof` packages can't be installed or `~/.config/autostart/` folder is not supported by default. **Additional actions are needed during installation.**
 `Systemd` is not supported as the main spawner.

 ❔ - Means not tested so far.